Every great achiever is inspired by a great mentor – Lailah Gifty Akita.

 What must I do to be like my mentor?
 Another question that looks easy on the surface but difficult to follow.
 Your mentor has a unique story and experience to share with you.
 And their story is not usually about days out at the beach, glasses overrunning with champagne.
 Their experiences are cut out of hard choices and tough conditions.
 Bear that in mind.

 How can I meet my mentor?
 If you haven’t already met your mentor, ask yourself how and where you can find them.
-Your mentor has their favorite hangout and network.
+Your mentor has their favourite hangout and network.
 Write to them, request an audience, be there when they call and be courageous.

 Mentors are there as lights to your path in life.
 Many of them are willing to share their invaluable experience and ideas.
 Get one ASAP!